PTLD: Sim-to-real Privileged Tactile Latent Distillation for Dexterous Manipulation: Introduction

-We extend privileged latent distillation in two distinct ways.
-First, we extend policy distillation from simulation to the real world.
-To achieve this, we require an executable oracle policy in the real environment.
-To this end, second, we treat properties such as object pose and shape as \emph{privileged sensors} and deploy these \emph{privileged sensor} policies in the real world by instrumenting a robot cell.
-Once the privileged policy is executing in reality, we distill its latent representations into a tactile policy through supervised learning using a paired dataset of tactile observations and privileged latents.

-Privileged latent distillation~\cite{kumar2021rma, choudhury2018data, chen2020learning} is typically implemented with a teacher-student setup requiring two stages: oracle training and student distillation.
-Because our method relaxes student distillation to leverage a few privileged quantities requiring an additional round of real-world distillation, the standard two-stage simulation training process can become laborious.
-Therefore, we also present architectural advancements demonstrating that the initial two-stage simulation approach can be replaced with an asymmetric actor-critic training step, requiring only a single round of training.
+Because \ourmethod relaxes distillation to leverage \emph{privileged sensors}, it requires an additional round of real-world distillation.
+This can make two-stage simulation training laborious.
+Therefore, in this work, we also present \emph{online latent distillation} for Asymmetric Actor-Critic (AAC)~\cite{pinto2017asymmetric} and demonstrate that it can outperform two-stage distillation.

-Finally, we demonstrate successful results on the significantly harder task of continuous tactile in-hand reorientation—a task that cannot be accomplished in simulation using proprioceptive history alone.

-In summary, our contributions in this paper are threefold: \begin{itemize} \item We present a novel approach to learn sensorimotor tactile dexterous manipulation policies without paying the cost of simulating tactile sensors.
-We use privileged sensors as the interface between simulation and reality to perform \emph{privileged latent distillation} using real world data. \item We present architectural advances for training manipulation policies, simplifying the two-stage distillation step in simulation into a single training step. \item Through our experiments we demonstrate that tactile policies trained through our sim-to-real latent distillation approach consistently outperform proprioception policies as well as adaptation based tactile policies in both robustness and performance. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize}[itemsep=-2pt,topsep=-2pt,leftmargin=7mm] \item We present a novel approach to learn tactile dexterous manipulation policies without paying the cost of its simulation.
+We use privileged sensors as the interface between simulation and reality to perform \emph{privileged tactile latent distillation} (\ourmethod). \item We present \emph{online latent distillation} for AAC, and simplify two-stage distillation in simulation into a single training step. \item We show that \ourmethod tactile policies for continuous in-hand rotation and in-hand reorientation - a task that cannot be trained in simulation using proprioceptive history alone - outperform proprioception and adaptation based tactile policies in both robustness and performance. \end{itemize}